hiitiger/goverlay/README.md

 3. we can assocciate a new IME conext if game disabled it, but in fullscreen it will cause window to lose focus.
 4. node-gyp need python2 installed on system and make sure it's added to PATH

-## document
-1. checkout [document](https://github.com/hiitiger/gelectron/blob/master/doc/doc.md) about how to use it in your own project

 ## run demo
 1. git clone https://github.com/hiitiger/gelectron.git